Collection Agency License

-For collection agencies, there are many hoops to jump through before you can start a business and start collecting on your clients’ debts.
+For collection agencies, there are many hoops to jump through before you can start a business and start collecting your clients’ debts.
 If you’re involved in collecting or receiving payments on behalf of others, you must have a collection agency license.
 Some types of debt collection that qualify you as a collection agency include:

 - Past-due accounts